 Keeping members connected between those in-person opportunities is a WhatsApp group administered by Ciceran.
 The ability for instant communication with colleagues province-wide is what members find particularly helpful and has allowed them to continue to build camaraderie as well as mine each other’s knowledge.

-Group membership is at more than 50, and includes industry partners representing input suppliers as well as government agronomic specialists.
+Group membership includes industry partners representing input suppliers as well as government agronomic specialists.

-“WhatsApp has been really handy – you can fire a quick question on there and people pipe up within minutes with answers,” Parker explains.
-“And it’s not just information, it’s also help with contacts or getting products you need on the farm.”
+“WhatsApp has been really handy – you can fire a quick question and people pipe up within minutes with answers,” Parker explains.
+“And it’s not just information, it’s also helps with contacts or getting products you need on the farm.”

 According to Ciceran, the AMI-supported advisor was valuable helping the group get started, and both Rideout and Parker agree the electronic and in-person connections are important to the future of Ontario’s apple industry.